m34dev/dolibarr-module-composable-product-kit-stock/README.md

 ## Features

+Get product kit composable stock.
+A product's composable stock is a virtual stock level calculated using the available physical stock of the subproducts composing the kit.

-- Show composable product kit stock on product card and product stock card
+- See composable product kit stock on product card and product stock card
+- See composable product kit stock on product list
+- Dedicated API route to get composable product kit stock

 ## Module installation